title

 Multiple account types

 Acorns allows you to combine your banking and investment accounts using one platform.
 You also have the option to open investment accounts for each child, if you opt for the upgraded family plan.
-Although you pay $5 per month for the family plan instead of $3 per month for the standard plan, you can then invest for an unlimited number of children.
+Although you pay $12 per month for the Gold plan you can invest for an unlimited number of children and gain access to other amazing features that help you focus on your family’s financial wellness.

 Where Acorns could do better